Floydada, Texas: Wind energy development

 Floydada is located in what many call the wind corridor of the United States.
-The wind corridor stretches through the Great Plains from the Texas Panhandle up into Minnesota, including some of the most wind-rich states in the country.
+The wind corridor stretches through the Great Plains from the Texas Panhandle north into Minnesota, including some of the most wind-rich states in the country.

 The region is ideal for wind development because of its wind quality, the potential to connect into two different electric grid systems, and the plan scheduled for transmission build-out in the area.

-The quality of wind is ranked on a scale of one to seven.
-In Floyd County the wind ranking is class 4, which is considered good for wind energy development.
-Texas is served by several electric grid operators.
-Those operating in the Floyd County area are the Southwest Power Pool (SPP) and the Electric Reliability Council of Texas (ERCOT).
-It is beneficial for the area to be in such close vicinity to both grids, because it allows for the opportunity to send electricity generated from wind farms either direction.
-Even though Floyd County is located primarily in the SPP grid, lines can be built in the area that connect to the ERCOT grid.
-In January 2009 the Public Utility Commission of Texas (PUCT) chose several transmission service providers (TSPs) to construct a build-out of transmission lines across the state of Texas.
-The purpose of the transmission overhaul was to help harness the wind-rich regions of West Texas and the Texas Panhandle in order to send the energy generated into more populated areas of Texas where the energy can be used.
-Two TSPs have Floyd County included in their study area, Sharyland Utilities and Wind Energy Transmission Texas (WETT).
-The Competitive Renewable Energy Zones (CREZ) project in Texas has the potential to help spur wind energy development in Floyd County.
-Xcel Energy is also making plans to construct a transmission line through Floyd County.

 Economy

 The region's economy is based on agriculture, but local companies provide services such as custom-built, metal-assembly, irrigation-motor development, efficient rock-crushing systems, and a product called the "Row Stalker".